 Of the 50 units required, the rooms are divided into 120-sqm standard rooms, 409-sqm Double Villas, and the 500-sqm Royal Villa.
 Alongside these, it includes a Spa and other amenities like restaurants, an Event Space, and a Boutique.
 This program, along with Back-of-House, Wellness Villas, and Brand residences, totals 15,767 sqm.

 Our concept starting point was to be unfailing in delivering a sense of place and to intervene as respectfully as possible the gentle slope of the land.
 The experience of the desert landscape would be our primary mission and would dictate all subsequent steps in masterplan, architecture and interior design.

 The straight-forward solution of the Masterplanning was to place half of the Room Units on each hill with uninterrupted views to the ocean, Lobby and Beachside Amenities in the valley a short distance from the beach, Back-of-House near the main road, and Spa halfway between the beach and main road as an inward-looking structure.

-A series of layout studies helped to make clear that the architectural parti should be based on a branching system, to achieve an uninterrupted visual connection with the Sea of Cortez, and to achieve more space between each module to generate privacy.
+A series of layout studies helped to make clear that the architectural parti should be based on a branching system.
+Each branch is a central access path that runs parallel to the hill’s slope with rooms sitting at a 23-degree angle to it.
+Angles between branches are designed to be open enough so that any room has an uninterrupted visual connection with the Sea of Cortez.